zarf-dev/proposals/0032-support-ipv6/README.md

 The nodeport solution does not work by default on certain distros such as talos and OpenShift (I need to verify openshift works with IPv6)

+The registry proxy solution comes with security advantages.
+The registry will only be accessible from within the cluster or the loopback address on the node.
+This is an advantage over the nodeport solution where the registry is accessible externally to anyone who can connect a node.
+Additionally, the only insecure hop is now occuring from within the node to the proxy.
+The internode traffic from the proxy to the registry is now secured over https.

 ### Goals